hamzahik/wakanda-paas-doc/docs/application_dashboard.rst

 Summary
 =======

-The summary block displays the current information related to the git repository as well as RAM and Disk currently in use by your application
+The summary block displays the current information related to the Git repository as well as the RAM and disk space currently being used by your application

 .. image:: images/2_git_repository.png
 	:align: center